Sacroiliitis: Diagnosis

 Sacroiliitis can be somewhat difficult to diagnose because the symptoms it manifests can also be caused by other, more common, conditions.
 If a physician suspects sacroiliitis, they will typically begin their diagnosis by performing a physical exam.
 Since the condition is axial, they can often pinpoint the affected joint by putting pressure on different places within the legs, hips, spine and buttocks.
 They may also ask a patient to perform some stretches that will put gentle stress on the sacroiliac joints.

 X-rays, MRIs and other medical imaging tests can be used to show signs of inflammation and damage within the SI joints.
 Typically, a spine specialist will order a medical imaging test if they suspect ankylosing spondylitis or another form of arthritis to be the primary cause of inflammation and pain.

 Treatment

-Treatment of sacroiliitis can vary depending on the severity of the condition and the amount of pain the patient is currently experiencing.
-However, it typically falls into one of two categories non-surgical and surgical:
+Treatment of sacroiliitis can vary depending on the severity of the condition, its cause, and the amount of pain the patient is currently experiencing.
+However, it typically falls into one of two categories: non-surgical and surgical.

 Non-surgical

 In most cases sacroiliitis can be treated without surgery.
 Often patients will find relief through a combination of rest, heat / ice therapy, physical therapy and anti-inflammatory medication, like ibuprofen.
 Together these simple treatments help reduce inflammation in the affected SI joints.
+If the cause is an inflammatory condition such as spondyloarthritis, the treatment may involve NSAIDs or other drugs that are aimed at halting the progression of disease.

 For more severe forms of sacroiliitis, sacroiliac joint injections might be recommended to help combat symptoms.
 If chosen, a physician will inject a numbing agent, usually lidocaine, and a steroid containing powerful anti-inflammatory medication into the joint using fluoroscopic guidance.
 These steroid injections can be delivered up to three or four times a year and should be accompanied with physical therapy to help rehabilitate the affected joint.